britton-jb/sentinel/ROADMAP.md

+# Roadmap
+This is less of a roadmap and more notes about things that I'd like to change.

+## Features
+- able to disable registerable module (includes registerable module extration)
+- lockable
+- Trackable
+- unconfirmed access number of days

+- Enable username rather than email based accounts

+## Cleanup
 - It should raise error at run/compile time if it can't find the appropriate root level mounted ueberauth routes

-- Enable username rather than email based accounts

 - excoveralls
-- code climate
 - ebert?
 - typespecs?